 For this reason, many pet owners take out a comprehensive pet insurance policy to ensure they have a contingency in place should anything happen to their furry family member.
 In this article, we take a closer look at what’s involved in pet insurance and how you can choose the best provider for your own needs.

 When it comes to choosing the best pet insurance policy, it can be very confusing as there are so many different providers.
 Many people opt for familiar names such as Marks & Spencer which offers its own pet insurance but it doesn’t necessarily mean that you will get the best cover for your money.

 In this review, we take a closer look at M&S Pet Insurance in comparison with some other providers to see how well-rounded their cover is.
-Emerald Life has considerable experience within the field of pet insurance and we are here to help you make the best choices for your pets.

 The main objective of a good pet insurance policy is to get your pets covered for any medical eventuality.
 That said, around 67% of dogs and 84% of cats in the UK are uninsured according to the Association of British Insurers, (ABI).
 This means there are around 12.4 million British pet owners who are leaving themselves exposed to potentially crippling vet bills.

 What Marks and Spencer Pet Offers

 M&S Pet Insurance is actually underwritten by the same company that handles many other pet insurance brands, Royal & Sun Alliance.
 However, not all pet insurers offer the same level of cover and so it’s always important to check out the small print and find out how prices compare and importantly, what existing customers have to say.

 M&S offers three pet insurance options: Lifetime plan, Max Benefit/Lifetime plan and Time-Limited plan.
 Their top of the line plan provides up to £7,000 in annual vet fees and there are also two tiers of cover, Standard and Premier.